 MT: How is the importance of social media and e-commerce in your business?

 Sue Lee: Good question!
-As far as social media is concerned, I wish I knew… A part of me wishes that it wasn’t significant at all, because I resent the amount of time it swallows up and I sometimes wonder if it’s actually worth the effort.
+As far as social media is concerned, I wish I knew… Apart from me wishes that it wasn’t significant at all, because I resent the amount of time it swallows up and I sometimes wonder if it’s actually worth the effort.

 Sometimes you feel like a small voice trying to be heard over a wall of deafening noise; at other times, it can be incredibly handy for promoting an event.

 E-commerce is fantastic, of course – it’s never been easier or cheaper to set up an online shop and it’s opened the way for millions of people like me to start selling without any big outlay or overheads.
-I often wonder now how anyone can afford to run a bricks and mortar shop any more with rent and rates and heating etc.
+I often wonder now how anyone can afford to run bricks and mortar shop anymore with rent and rates and heating etc.

 MT: How do you see the competition with high street chains nowadays?